Problem

 SQL Agent Jobs Schedules and Schedule Assignment Tables and Query

-Each schedule is stored in a table called msdb.dbo.sysschedules.
-The information in sysschedules is not very human readable.
-This query will help make it much more readable.
-It depends on a new scalar function which can be applied to MSDB.
+The msdb.dbo.sysschedules table stores each schedule.
+The information in sysschedules is not very human-readable.
+This query will help make it much more readable, based on a scalar function.

 CREATE FUNCTION dbo.DaysOfWeekDecoder (@Freq_Interval INT) RETURNS VARCHAR(100)